jsvir/vad/README.md

 # Training

-In order to train a new model you need to prepare the next dataset:
+To train a new model you need to prepare the next dataset:
-    1. The manifest file with noise audio files paths (the same duration as the audios with words), the label should be "background"
+    1. The manifest file with noise audio file paths (the same duration as the audios with words), the label should be "background"
     2. The manifest file with spoken words file paths, each word should be labeled with one category

 Please note that, as described in the paper, the main VAD model is trained as mask/filter as presented in the next schema: